Soccer’s U.S. owners stuck relying on golden goal

 - Arsenal owners Stan and Josh Kroenke said on April 27 they remain “100% committed” to the Premier League club, are not selling any stake and have not received and will not entertain any offers.

-- For previous columns by the authors, Reuters customers can click on ,
+- For previous columns by the authors, Reuters customers can click on [HAY/], [PROUD/]

 Breakingviews